FernandoBasso/Haskell-From-First-Principles/ch09-lists/README.md

 s2 = "there is an old jedi here"

 dropArticles :: [Char] -> [[Char]]
-dropArticles str = filter isNotArticle $ words str where isNotArticle w = not $ elem w ["a", "an", "the"] --
+dropArticles s = filter isNotArticle $ words s where isNotArticle w = not $ elem w ["a", "an", "the"] --
 -- λ> dropArticles s1